KDE/documentation-develop-kde-org/content/docs/plasma/scripting/keys.md

 layout: keys
 ---

-Here you find a list of commonly used configuration keys to use with the writeConfig command.
-Where the documentation notes that a key is in a subgroup other than General, remember to first use currentConfigGroup.
+Here you find a list of commonly used configuration keys to use with the `writeConfig()` command.
+Where the documentation notes that a key is in a subgroup other than `General`, remember to first use `currentConfigGroup`.